Multiple School Districts In Northern North Texas Counties Delaying Start Of Classes Wednesday Due To Weather

-FORT WORTH (CBSDFW.COM) – At least eight school districts in the northern North Texas counties have delayed the start of school Wednesday, Feb.
+FORT WORTH (CBSDFW.COM) – Several school districts in the northern North Texas counties have delayed the start of school Wednesday, Feb.
 10 to 10 a.m. due to weather.
+At least one is closed for the day.

 CLICK HERE for the latest school delays.RELATED: Dallas Mavericks Owner Mark Cuban Stops Having National Anthem Played At Home Games